-The dust cover is shown fitted in the lower photo, however it will not be final fitted until the end of this task, which is when this photo was taken.
+The dust covers are shown fitted in the photos above, however they will not be fitted until the end of this task, which is when the photos on this page were taken.

 Adjust the push rod lengths and connect

 Now the pushrods can be adjusted to length and connected to the rudder pedals.